 For summer, strapless gowns, backless dresses, and off-the-shoulder looks are all silhouettes that look fabulous.

 Summer weddings are best indoors in hotter climates, so if you have a white tie, black tie, or black tie optional wedding in this season, you’ll want to look for off-the-shoulder, lightweight floor-length dresses.
 Dramatic silhouettes and lace details are a nice touch for these fancier dress codes.

-Bold colors and floral prints are also great for semi-formal or cocktail weddings.
+There are many summer outfits for women that you can wear to a wedding.
+Bold colors and floral prints are great for semi-formal or cocktail weddings.
 However, it would help if you also remembered that heavy, colored fabrics won’t do well in the heat outdoors.

 Even at a casual wedding, you can dress up a relaxed fit with a touch of bling.
 Short to mid-length cocktail dresses with shoulder play or a bold pop of color work well for these weddings.

 Black tie, black tie optional, and other formal dress codes will specify if they expect a tuxedo.
 This can be difficult to stick to all day for summer weddings outside, so prepare a change of clothes into something more lightweight and breathable for the reception.